seltmann/2017-04-21-ucsb/_episodes/new_dplyr_ggplot_lesson.md

   stat_smooth(method = "lm")
 ~~~
 {: .r}

-Let's save the plot and learn to save it in different sizes
+Let's save the plot and learn to save it in different sizes.
+If you just put a file name in, it will save to the current directory (getwd() and setwd() to view and change).
+Othwerisse you can put a relative or absolute path in to change that.

 ~~~
 ggsave("Mass_v_length1.pdf", height = 8, width = 6)

 ggsave("Mass_v_length2.pdf", height = 6, width = 8)

 ~~~
 {: .r}

-* more layered geoms (stats geoms, showing multiple geoms on one plot)

-* then save that into a custom theme
-* set custom theme as global default theme

-# END OF LESSON!

-## Bonus material if there's extra time:

-## More complicated theme things;

-* more theme details
-* colors
-* shapes
-* color pallettes (scale_color_manual, brewer (for more complex stuff))
-* geom_errorbar

-* using expression stuff for symbols in axes etc.; only do if there's free time)
-* angled axis labels

-## super-bonus xtra options for if there's lots of spare time @ end

-* ggThemeAssist
-* cowplot